This tutorial covers the use of the Python Tkinter Frame.

 from tkinter import * root = Tk() root.geometry("200x150") frame = Frame(root) frame.pack() leftframe = Frame(root) leftframe.pack(side=LEFT) rightframe = Frame(root) rightframe.pack(side=RIGHT) label = Label(frame, text = "Hello world") label.pack() button1 = Button(leftframe, text = "Button1") button1.pack(padx = 3, pady = 3) button2 = Button(rightframe, text = "Button2") button2.pack(padx = 3, pady = 3) button3 = Button(leftframe, text = "Button3") button3.pack(padx = 3, pady = 3) root.title("Test") root.mainloop()

-In the code above we’ve created several Tkinter frames and aligned them in different parts of the screen.
+In the code above we’ve created several Tkinter frames and packed them side by side.
 Next we’ve created a few other widgets like a Buttons and a Label which we insert into the frames we made.
 Check the image below to see the output of the above code.

 The above code will make more sense once you go through the tutorials for other widgets (buttons) and layouts (pack).
 Also remember that a Tkinter frame is also a widget. which is why you can add a frame within a frame.
 Instead of passing root as the frame’s parent, simply write the name of another frame.
 You can use this technique to create nested frames and diversify the layout options on your GUI program.